Corneal Collagen Cross Linking

 Can I have one eye treated at a time?
 Yes, your doctor will discuss the advantages and disadvantages of treating one eye or two eyes at a time.

 When is the best time to have CXL?
-As with most conditions, prevention of a problem is better than treatment of a problem.
+As with most conditions, the prevention of a problem is better than the treatment of a problem.
 The best time to treat keratoconus is before astigmatism has become severe and vision has been lost.
-This does not mean that people with very poor vision from keratoconus cannot be helped by CXL.
-However, the results of CXL for patients with advanced keratoconus have not been as good as for patients with early stages of the disease.
+This is because the CXL procedure can stop keratoconus from progressing.
+Patients with more advanced keratoconus can benefit as well, as the procedure will help prevent further vision loss.
+As well, many patients can often experience some improvement in vision over months to years after the CXL procedure.
+So in general, the sooner that keratoconus can be treated with CXL, the better.

 Do I have to stop wearing contacts before having CXL?
 We often suggest patients not wear their lenses for 3-5 days before their CXL evaluation and procedure.
 This can vary based on how difficult it is for you to see without your contacts.